Nexmo/nexmo-developer/_tutorials/fbm-product-info.md

 ---
-title: Receive product information interactively via Facebook Messenger
+title: Receive product information automatically via Facebook Messenger
 products: messages
-description: This tutorial looks at a use case where the user receives relevant product information interactively via Facebook Messenger, without the need for support personnel.
+description: This tutorial looks at a use case where the user receives relevant product information automatically via Facebook Messenger, without the need for support personnel.
 languages:
     - Python
 ---

-# Receive product information interactively via Facebook Messenger
+# Receive product information automatically via Facebook Messenger

-This tutorial shows you how to provide a user with relevant product information via Facebook Messenger.
+This tutorial shows you how to provide a user with relevant product information automatically via Facebook Messenger.

 In this use case the user greets the company via the company's Facebook Page.
 A message is automatically sent back to the user.
-Using a simple command the user can obtained tailored information based on their product choice.
+Using keyword matching the user can receive tailored product and service information.

 > **NOTE:** This tutorial assumes you have already created a Facebook Profile and a Facebook Page.